/ 5 min read /

 • Self-service analytics with a drag-and-drop interface for non-technical users

-• Centralized data management that prevents data knowledge from being locked to a few individuals
+• Centralized data management for data team to prevents data knowledge from being locked to a few individuals

 • Powerful data modeling for scalable data analytics stack.